cantalupo555/anki-assistant-languages/projectStructure.md

 │   ├── tsconfig.json                 # TypeScript configuration
 │   └── ...
 │
+├── scripts/                          # Scripts for development and maintenance │   └── checkDatabaseConnection.ts    # Script to check the database connection
+│
 ├── src/                              # Backend application built with Express.js and TypeScript │   ├── anthropicClaude.ts            # Handles interactions with the Anthropic Claude API
 │   ├── azureTTS.ts                   # Handles interactions with the Azure Text-to-Speech API